 Is your child attending a special event?
 Is she in high school and does she want eyelash extensions so she doesn’t have to use makeup to make them full and long?

 Most of those who go for eyelash extensions are adult women (and even men).
 However, there might also be reasons why a younger person might wish to have them.

 No matter what the reason is, you first have to figure out if it is possible or even legal to have that beauty procedure done.

-The great news is that there aren’t typically any age requirements for eyelash extensions.
-However, not all would be willing to do it on a young person.
+There aren’t typically any state-mandated age requirements for eyelash extensions.
+However, not all salons would be willing to apply extensions to a young person.

-Why It’s Not A Good Idea To Use Eyelash Extensions On Younger Clients
+Why It’s Not A Good Idea To Use Eyelash Extensions On Younger People

 Professionals who apply eyelash extensions have to decide where they want to draw the line when it comes to age.

 There are some who perform extensions on kids as young as 12 years old.
-However, many still not want to do it for the following reasons:
+However, many don’t want to do it for the following reasons:

 First of all, they’d have to consider if providing this service to younger people is covered by their insurance.